Transport in Glasgow: Bruce Report

 The construction of Glasgow's motorway network was originally proposed as part of the Bruce Report, which set out an ambition for a modern, efficient transport network for the city.
 This included miles of new motorway, bridges, tunnels and railway and resulted in the creation of the M8, M74 and M77 roads as well as the Clyde Tunnel and Clydeside Expressway.
 The implementation of the Bruce Report was at the time controversial as it required the destruction of several communities and historic buildings in the path of the routes; however in recent times it has been recognised as contributing to Glasgow's relatively low level of inner-city congestion and low journey times for people travelling across the city.

 Not all projects from the Bruce Report were fully implemented, notably the final part of the city's inner ring road which was meant to complete a motorway box around the city centre.
 This is unlikely ever to be completed as in 2008, the Scottish Government began construction of the M74 northern extension following a similar route to the south west portion of the inner ring road.
 The extension connected the M74 to the M8, forming a motorway box around the eastern part of Glasgow similar to, but slightly larger than that originally envisioned in the Bruce Report.
 The extension opened to traffic in 2011 and succeeded in its goals of reducing traffic on the congested M8 and improving safety and journey times around the city.

 Following the completion of the M74 northern extension, the city has now started construction on the Glasgow East End Regeneration Route which will connect the M74 northern extension with the M8 motorway at the M80 interchange forming a second, smaller box closer to the city centre.
 Phases 1 and 2 of the project are complete, with phase 3 currently under construction.

 Other roads

 In addition to the motorways, there are trunk roads - key strategic routes maintained by central government.

+Cycling

+In July 2014, Glasgow City Council began a cycle hire scheme with 400 bikes at 31 locations around Glasgow.
+The scheme proved a success within two years, and the scheme's operator NextBike won a contract to expand the scheme to 900 bikes at 100 locations.

+Sustrans' National Cycle Network maps three routes through Glasgow: the 7, 75 and 756.
+Route 74, which follows the old A74 for much of its length, terminates at the suburb of Rutherglen, while route 754 follows the towpath of the Forth and Clyde Canal north of the city.